Worm (web serial): Publication

 As of 2019, Worm is being edited, and McCrae plans to produce both an eBook version and a physical book via traditional publishing.
-A fan-made audiobook project was launched in June 2014 and completed in June 2016.

 Backstory

 Setting

 Worm is set in a fictional, alternate universe known as "Earth Bet".
 The events of Earth Bet closely follow that of our own Earth until a naked, golden man named Scion appears over the ocean in 1982.
 Following his appearance, a fraction of humans gain superpowers if placed in a traumatic and stressful situation, known in-story as a "trigger event".

 The arrival of "parahumans" in 1982 leads to a "Golden Age of Heroism", during which the majority of people with powers work for the public good.
 In 1989, after a parahuman dies trying to prevent a riot, superpowered serial killers, thieves, cults, and gang members begin to increasingly threaten public safety.
 Governments worldwide create agencies to counter parahuman criminals, including the Parahuman Response Team (PRT), in Canada and the United States.

 In 1992, a giant monster launches a devastating attack on the Marun Field, Iran.
-To adequately prepare humanity for future attacks, and to manage the growing villain population, four prominent heroes form the Protectorate, an organization subordinate to the PRT dedicated to cooperation among superheroes.
+To adequately prepare humanity for future attacks and to manage the growing villain population, four prominent heroes form the Protectorate, an organization subordinate to the PRT dedicated to cooperation among superheroes.
 Two more monsters (collectively referred to as "Endbringers") appear and begin attacking cities across the planet, causing the loss of millions of lives, as well as catastrophic and irreversible economic and geographic damage.
 The PRT and Protectorate are forced to treat villains more leniently in return for assistance in fighting Endbringers.
 Mired in bureaucracy and politics, the PRT is increasingly unable to cope with the growing frequency and brutality of parahuman crimes.

 The story is set in the fictitious city of Brockton Bay, a formerly wealthy port that has severely declined after Endbringer attacks led to the collapse of the shipping industry.
 Due to the poverty of the area, it has a higher number of parahumans per capita than any other American city, and a number of superhuman-led gangs vie for control over the city's criminal enterprises.